Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Conclusion and Future Work

-We presented a framework for enhancing the capabilities of LLMs in underrepresented languages through targeted fine-tuning of language-specific subnetworks.
-By identifying neurons with strong language selectivity using LAPE and adapting only their associated weights, our approach achieves substantial gains in low- and mid-resource languages while preserving general-purpose performance and updating less than 1\% of parameters.
-Beyond improved accuracy, we showed that targeted adaptation enhances cross-lingual alignment and yields favorable training dynamics.
-Our release of language-specific neuron identifications for over 100 languages provides a scalable and cost-effective resource for extending state-of-the-art models to underrepresented languages, helping narrow the gap in global language coverage.
+We present a framework for enhancing LLM capabilities in underrepresented languages via fine-tuning of language-specific subnetworks.
+Identifying language neurons and tuning their weights, our approach achieves substantial gains across 12 low- and mid-resource languages while preserving general-purpose performance.
+These results demonstrate that sparse, targeted adaptation can inject new language capabilities without catastrophic forgetting, addressing a key limitation of existing approaches.
+Mechanistic analyses reveal that adaptation concentrates in down-projection weights of later layers and improves cross-lingual alignment more effectively than dense fine-tuning.
+Our release of language neuron identifications for over 100 languages provides a practical resource for extending models to underrepresented languages.
+More broadly, our framework exemplifies actionable interpretability \cite{mosbach2024insights}: we show that mechanistic insights can directly guide model enhancement, improving capabilities while preserving general performance.
+This highlights the importance of interpretability methods that enable optimization, not just post hoc analysis.